 The alumni organization for the University of Zurich’s Executive MBA program presents an annual award for the most innovative final thesis from the current Executive MBA course.
 The prize honors theses which stand out on account of their creativity and whose results promise successful implementation of creative ideas in an organization.
 The evaluation may focus both on the impact of innovation on the internal processes and characteristics of an organization – such as positive changes to the corporate culture, image, etc. – and on external effects in the sense of positive social, economic and environmental changes.
 The award is handed out at the graduation ceremony.

-Our congratulations to Simon Amrein and Simon Inderbitzin for winning the award of the most innovative master thesis within the Executive MBA program Digital Transformation 2022 and their contribution to the everyday use of machine learning.
+Our congratulations go to Filippo Marcassoli and Marcelo Riso for winning the award of the most innovative master thesis within the Executive MBA program Digital Transformation 2023 and their contribution of reducing greenhouse gas emmision of the aviation industry.